RobertSasak/react-native-openalpr/README.md

 OpenALPR exposes a camera component (based on [react-native-camera](https://github.com/lwansbrough/react-native-camera)) that is optimized to run OpenALPR image processing on a live camera stream.
 Among other parameters, the camera accepts a callback, `onPlateRecognized`, for when a plate is recognized.

-`OpenALPR` takes in a stream as the first parameter, options as the second parameter, and a callback as the third parameter.
-The callback only returns when `OpenALPR` finds a valid license plate with a high degree of confidence.

 ```js
 import React, { Component } from 'react';
 import {